Authorities searching for West Deptford man accused of setting hospital worker on fire

 Police also say Pagano struck the woman with a wrench during the attack.

 The woman suffered third-degree burns over her upper body, face and hands, as well as gashes to her head that required stitching.
-She was treated in the emergency room at the hospital's emergency room before being transported to another medical facility for additional treatment.
+She was treated in the hospital's emergency room before being transported to another medical facility for additional treatment.

-Anyone with information about Pagano's whereabouts or who has possibly seen him is urged to contact the Hackensack Police Department, at 201-646-7777.
+Anyone with information about Pagano's whereabouts or who may have seen him can call Hackensack police at 201-646-7777.

 Contact Eric Conklin: